 These tales speak of the planets of the Serpent’s Cradle; where the air is pure and the water sweet, worlds that can heal any ailment.
 They also speak of gems the size of a human’s hand that can easily be plucked from the ground—virtual paradises, according to the storytellers.
 Resources: Xeno artifacts

-Trap world of Karrad Val, stratagem of Chaos Reaver commander to lure imperial fleet to annihilation.
+- Trap world of Karrad Val, Unbeholden Reaches.
+Sratagem of Chaos Reaver commander to lure imperial fleet to annihilation.

-Prison world Shajol, resource planet for Chorda dynasty for organ transplants.
+- Prison world Shajol, Heathen Stars.
+Resource planet for Chorda dynasty for organ transplants.
+Colonized by pre-Imperial humans with advanced medical science.
 Also destination for rich who thought they would buy a ticket to the paradise world.

-Ancient artificial wormhole creating passage between Koronus Expanse and Jericho Reach
+- Zone 15 (Battlefleet Koronus page 62), Cinerus Maleficum??.
+Ancient artificial wormhole creating passage between Koronus Expanse and Jericho Reach.